awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-limits.md

   You can attach only one virtual private gateway to a VPC at a time\.
-+ Routes advertised to a Site\-to\-Site VPN connection from a customer gateway device: 100
++ Routes advertised to a Site\-to\-Site VPN connection from a customer gateway device: 100 Routes (Dynamic BGP/propagated) advertised to a Site\-to\-Site VPN connection (toward Virtual Private Gateway or Transit Gateway) from a customer gateway device: 100

   This quota cannot be increased\.
 + Routes advertised by a Site\-to\-Site VPN connection to a customer gateway device: 1000